 Every public event in Destiny 2 has two variants—a normal version and a Heroic version.
 To activate the Heroic version, you have to do some special thing during the event.
 Maybe you blow up a ship, or power down some force fields or destroy a power generator.
 Heroic public events give more glimmer and more drops than regular ones, and are more fun, to boot.
 Here’s a good video that breaks down how to activate each type of heroic public event.

 And that’s what I got.
-I’ll be back to update this post at least one more time.
 Thanks to all who’ve shared further tips in the comments!